BSc Interior Design: Course Fees, Admission 2026, Syllabus, Top Colleges, Career Scope

 A:

-If you are aspiring to be an interior designer it is important for you to understand the fundamental concepts related to construction.
+If you are aspiring to be an interior designer you need to understand the fundamental concepts related to construction.
 When you have knowledge about the physical and chemical properties of materials you can choose the most suitable materials depending on the space and client's requirements.
 You may have to rework the interior construction.
-Therefore, it is important for you to understand the basics of construction.
+Therefore, you need to understand the basics of construction.

 Q: What are the best books for B.Sc Interior Design course?